-A mystery has apparently been solved regarding a clay tablet that was discovered in the late 1800s as an Australian archaeologist claims it shows an element of Pythagoras’ math, called Pythagorean triples, were used many centuries before the Geek mathematician was born.
+A mystery has apparently been solved regarding a clay tablet that was discovered in the late 1800s as an Australian archaeologist claims it shows an element of Pythagoras’ math, called Pythagorean triples, were used many centuries before the Greek mathematician was born.

 Pythagoras, a native of the Greek island of Samos and a brilliant philosopher whose mind ranged far and wide, was born around 580 BC.